max-berman/quiz-booth/memory-bank/systemPatterns.md

    - Run `npm run build:client` and `npm run build:functions` to verify builds work
    - Test the application locally with emulators to ensure functionality

-2. **ALWAYS use `npm run deploy:prod` for production deployments**
+2. **ALWAYS use `npm run deploy` for production deployments**
    - This script invokes all relevant build and deploy scripts
-   - Ensures Assets and SSR pages get correct content types
-   - Ensures assets get matching build file names via SSR asset resolver
-   - Includes the SSR asset resolver which is critical for preventing 404 errors
+   - Simple and straightforward deployment process
+   - No SSR complexity to manage

 ### Development Workflow